ddssamu3l/Dungeon_Crawler_Pixel_RPG/README.md

 # Dungeon Crawler RPG
 Currently my largest Processing 4 project, this project summarizes all the skills I have acquired throughout my Processing 4 learning journey up to this point.
-It features over 21 files that handles the variety of features of this game such as the playable character, enemy types, collision between actors, fog of war, level up system, attrition system, GIF animations, movement vectors and more...
+It features over 21 files that handles the variety of features of this game such as the playable character, enemy types, collision between actors, fog of war, level up system, attrition system, GIF animations, movement vectors and more....

 ![Screenshot (62)](https://github.com/ddssamu3l/Dungeon_Crawler_Pixel_RPG/assets/72890797/b17e0165-7a17-4702-a3b7-bec02277df72)